jon-brandy/hackthebox/Categories/Sherlocks/Tracer/README.md

 ## Lessons learned:
 - Analyzing windows event log file.
+- Parsing a prefetch file and extract the information into csv format using PECmd.
+- Parsing $MFT using MFTECmd.

 ## SCENARIO:
 A junior SOC analyst on duty has reported multiple alerts indicating the presence of PsExec on a workstation.